 - Service Principal Read-Only: Users with this role can view all information in the account but can't add, modify, or remove information.
 They can't run Live Discover queries.

 - Service Principal Active Directory Sync: Users with this role can perform Active Directory synchronization.
 They can't do anything else.
 You must use this role for synchronizing with Active Directory.
-We recommend giving API users and applications only the level of access they need.
-You should keep their access as specific as possible.

 This generates the credential, together with a Client ID and a Client Secret.